 Cuba has only 1 bus company; Viazul.
-You will need to have your passport every time you need purchase a ticket.
-Whilst, this is the only bus company for tourists you also do have the free-will to travel along with the locals.
-The journey will seem longer, but it is way much more cheaper wether it be with the train (only in selected cities) or with the local bus company.
+You will need to have your passport every time you need to purchase a ticket.
+Whilst, this is the only bus company for tourists, you also do have the free-will to travel along with the locals.
+The journey will seem longer, but it is way much cheaper whether it be with the train (only in selected cities) or with the local bus company.

 Taxis are also available to take you across the country.
 If you are traveling in groups, taking taxis could be a cheaper way out for you.

 I felt the safest while I was in Cuba.
 It is one of. . . if not, the safest country I have ever been to thus far.
 You will feel completely safe walking down the streets.
 In addition, you will need to be careful but usually, the locals are very friendly and are unlikely to do any harm.
 You will see cops from time to time patrolling in bigger cities just to make sure everything is under control.